Doctor insights on:

 - If both parents have o positive blood type

-- Can blue eyed parents have brown eyed children?
+- Can dwarfs have children?

 - Can a baby have blue eyes if both parents don t?